 d.
 Took bread and a skin of water: Abraham was a wealthy man and could certainly afford to give them more supplies, even giving them a donkey or several pack animals.
 Yet Abraham realized that without God’s help, no matter what he gave them, it would not be enough.
 But with God, things would turn out all right.

-b.
-I will make him a great nation: The descendants of Ishmael became the Arabic people.
+d.
+I will make him a great nation: Though Ishmael was not the son to receive the covenant promise, God was not against him.
+The descendants of Ishmael became a great nation, the Arabic people.

 C. Abraham makes a covenant with a Philistine king.